malessandrini/prebackup/README.md

 - Scan a "snapshot" of the directories you want to backup, with information on the size of each directory and subdirectory
-- Set directories to be excluded and rescan a new snapshot
+- Set directories to be excluded and rescan a new snapshot (\* see note)
 - Save a snapshot for future reference
-- Compare the current snapshot with a previously saved one, to check if and where abnormal increases in size have been introcuded since the last backup, and possibly exclude new directories
+- Compare the current snapshot with a previously saved one, to check if and where abnormal increases in size have been introduced since the last backup, and possibly exclude new directories
 - Generate output files to be used by your backup program, like a list of excluded directories

+\* Note: currently directories are considered to be excluded if they contain a file named `_nobackup_`, see full documentation for details.

 Installation